-In 1985, the Community Resource Council began to operate as a Food Bank and our responsibilities and outreach to the hungry experienced rapid growth.
-In 2008 another milestone was reached, and the Community Resources Council officially became known as the Placer Food Bank.
-Soon after the drastic economic downturn in 2009, the need for Placer Food Bank services tripled and we found ourselves out of space at our small location, and the search for new office and warehouse space began.
+In 1985, the Community Resource Council began to operate solely as a food bank.
+Responsibilities and outreach to the hungry experienced rapid growth.
+In 1990, the Community Resource Council became a member of Feeding America with the service area designated in El Dorado, Nevada and Placer Counties.
+In 2008 another milestone was reached, when the Community Resources Council officially became known as Placer Food Bank.
+Soon after the drastic economic downturn in 2009, the need for Placer Food Bank services tripled, thus the need to obtain a larger distribution center, which is where PFB remains today.

 As a member of Feeding America, PFB is part of a nation-wide network of 200 independent food banks securing and distributing food and grocery products.
 PFB is ever-mindful about the importance of its designation and the high standards set by Feeding America and across the food bank network.
 Staff and volunteers work diligently each and every day to ensure they are in compliance with Feeding America’s best practices – while honoring PFB’s mission which is to sustain communities by nourishing families experiencing food insecurity, educating the community about hunger, while advocating for hunger relief.